-On this particular day, and we see this all throughout the book of Numbers, and Leviticus, and really all throughout the Old Testament, and then in new ways and even greater ways in the New Testament, this picture of putting aside work and resting from that ordinary work in order to pray, in order to focus on God in a fresh way, to cry out to him, to call to him.
-Even from the very beginning of the Bible with Genesis chapter 1 and 2 and seeing God rest and then calling his people to rest.
+On this particular day, and we see this all throughout the book of Numbers, Leviticus, and really all throughout the Old Testament.
+Then in new ways and even greater ways in the New Testament.
+This picture of putting aside work and resting from that ordinary work in order to pray, in order to focus on God in a fresh way, to cry out to him, to call to him.
+Even from the very beginning of the Bible with Genesis 1 and 2 and seeing God rest and then calling his people to rest.

 What intentional regular focused rest are you getting in your life?
 We need rest from ordinary work and focused time crying out to Him.

-Now, we don’t have time in these couple of minutes to get into how that Sabbath commandment and these commandments to rest on particular days, how they then play out in the New Testament, but the principle is clear.
-God calls his people to periodically put aside work and focus on Him, rest before Him, and crying out before Him.
-Like this is what’s happening here in the beginning of Numbers 29.
+Now, we don’t have time in these couple of minutes to get into how that Sabbath commandment and these commandments to rest on particular days.
+And how they then play out in the New Testament, but the principle is clear.
+God calls his people to periodically put aside work and focus on Him.
+Resting before Him, and crying out before Him.
+This is what’s happening here in Numbers 29:1.
 Don’t do any regular work.
 Blow your trumpets.
 Cry out to God.
 Offer sacrifices to God.

-In a culture where we are constantly focused on work, like we almost can’t put our phones down, and all the email, and messages, and the stuff that needs to be done, if we’re not careful, we can go through day after day after day, week after week after week with very little rest, and specifically coming aside from ordinary work not just to relax and participate in hobbies, which obviously is good and can be glorifying to God, but to rest specifically with the aim of crying out to God, and pleading for God’s help, and acknowledging your need for God in your life.
-I want to challenge you based on Numbers chapter 29, really ask you, what rest, intentional regular, focused rest are you getting in your life, are you setting aside in your life?
+In a culture where we are constantly focused on work, we almost can’t put our phones down.
+And all the emails, and messages, and the stuff that needs to be done.
+If we’re not careful, we can go through day after day after day, week after week after week with very little rest.
+And specifically coming aside from ordinary work not just to relax and participate in hobbies, which obviously is good and can be glorifying to God.
+But to rest specifically with the aim of crying out to God.
+Pleading for God’s help, and acknowledging your need for God in your life.
+Based on Numbers 29:1, I want to challenge you.
+What rest, intentional, regular, focused rest are you getting in your life, are you setting aside in your life?